snmp161/ssh-man/README.md

 # ssh-man
-Simple ssh manager with Ansible Inventory file as a backend
+Simple ssh manager with Ansible inventory file as a backend

 Supported become methos: **sudo**, **su**, **pbrun**, **pfexec**, **doas**, **dzdo**, **ksu** and login as **root**

+Usage: ssh-man hostname
+              when hostname is a same hostname from Ansible inventory file